Military history of the Tang dynasty: Silla (672–676)

 In 672, Silla attacked Tang positions in Korea.
 By 674, they had taken all the territory of what was previously Baekje.
 In 675, Liu Rengui attacked Silla and defeated them in Gyeonggi.
 In response Munmu of Silla dispatched a tributary mission to Tang with apologies.
 Emperor Gaozong of Tang accepted Munmu's apologies and withdrew Tang troops to deal with the Tibetan threat in the west.
 Seeing the Tang's strategic weakness, Silla renewed the advance on Tang territory, taking all the territory south of the Daedong River by 676.

 Balhae (698)

 In 698, Dae Jo-yeong's Goguryeo remnants and Mohe people defeated Tang forces at the Battle of Tianmenling.
 He then established the state of Jin (震) in Manchuria, later renamed Balhae (渤海) in 712.

 Lesser Goguryeo (699)

-In 699, Go Deokmu rebelled and created Lesser Goguryeo; the Protectorate General to Pacify the East was moved to Pingzhou, in modern Lulong County.
+In 699, Ko Tŏngmu rebelled and created Lesser Goguryeo; the Protectorate General to Pacify the East was moved to Pingzhou, in modern Lulong County.